 We are in the midst of a global climate crisis and experiencing the extreme challenges of urbanization.
 In Mobility Justice, Mimi Sheller makes a passionate argument for a new understanding of the contemporary crisis of movement.

-Sheller shows how power and inequality inform the governance and control of movement, connecting these scales of the body, street, city, nation, and planet into one overarching theory of mobility justice.
-This can be seen on a local level in the differential circulation of people, resources, and information, as well as on an urban scale, with questions of public transport and “the right to the city’.
-On the planetary scale, she demands that we rethink the reality where tourists and other kinetic elites are able to roam freely, the military origins of global infrastructure, and the contested politics of migration and restricted borders.
+Sheller shows how power and inequality inform the governance and control of movement.
+She connects the body, street, city, nation, and planet in one overarching theory of the modern, perpetually shifting world.
+Concepts of mobility are examined on a local level in the circulation of people, resources, and information, as well as on an urban scale, with questions of public transport and “the right to the city.”
+On the planetary level, she demands that we rethink the reality where tourists and other elites are able to roam freely, while migrants and those most in need are abandoned and imprisoned at the borders.

 “How people and materials move around our globalised planet is central to our intensifying environmental crises, pollution crises and increasingly murderous refugee crises.
 And yet mobilities are still often partitioned off as the technical and depoliticised stuff of engineers.
 This brilliant book should change this once and for all.
 A brilliant and searing exposé of the politics of movement and mobility, Mobility Justice forces questions of social and racial justice to the heart of debates about migration, transportation, smart cities, militarising borders, and planetary ecology.
 A unique and pivotal book.”

-“The essential fieldguide to the politics of mobility from the policing of racialized bodies to the impact of movement on climate change Sheller articulates the urgency of both understanding, and acting on, the ways we move in order to imagine and articulate a better world.”
+“The essential field guide to the politics of mobility from the policing of racialized bodies to the impact of movement on climate change Sheller articulates the urgency of both understanding, and acting on, the ways we move in order to imagine and articulate a better world.”